OmarAzula/lab_project/32-bit-2020-ce-18/README.md

 # Guidelines
-This repository contains code for 32-bit processor using RISC-V Instruction Set Architecture (ISA).
+This repository contains code for 1,2 and 3 stage pipeline processor converted from a 32-bit single cycle processor.

+##Circuit Diagram of a 3 stage piple converted from a single cycle processor

 #### RTL can be compiled and simulated by just running ```compile.bat``` file which i've created in the same folder
 Compilation and Simulation process is explained below:

 ## Compilation